learosema/pixelfun/README.md

 Basically it is QuickJS + SDL2 = PixelFun.

+Disclaimer: Sort of.
+Still very unstable.
+So maybe not too much fun.

 ## Usage

 Create a function `pixelfun()` that returns a color at a given tick time, and save it inside a javascript file: